HomeArticlesComparisonBMI vs Body Fat Percentage

 • Quick screening with no equipment.
 When you have only a scale and measuring tape, BMI gives a fast directional read on whether your weight is broadly appropriate for your height.

 • Tracking weight loss trends.
 Even though BMI is imprecise, it moves in the right direction as you lose or gain weight.
-If your BMI drops from 28 to 25 over six months, that is real and meaningful progress.
+If your BMI drops from 28 to 25 over six months, that's real progress.

 • Population and clinical research.
-BMI is standardised, reproducible, and its limitations are well-characterised — making it appropriate for research and public health settings.
+BMI is standardised, reproducible, and its limitations are well-characterised, which makes it appropriate for research and public health settings.

 • Children and adolescents.
 Paediatric BMI-for-age charts are well-validated for tracking growth and nutritional status in children, where body composition measurement is rarely practical.